kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 However, while we believe that all of these are eventually needed, we start simpler by:
 - assuming all PodGroups within a Workload have the same scheduling and preemption priorities
+- starting with just a single priority for scheduling and preemption.
 - starting with static preemption priority (mutability brings additional complexity that is purely additive and thus should be added in a follow-up KEP)